 Furloughs may be necessary if the recession and recovery drags on.
 Aviation analyst and American Airlines 777 pilot, Juan Brown shares his analysis in this video:

-We are in uncertain times in terms of both health issues and finances.
+Even as we play slots and blackjack on the casinos not on gamstop online in the evenings at home, we are in uncertain times in terms of both health issues and finances.
 There are many unknowns that are impacting the airline industry around the world.
 Southwest is not immune to these conditions but their cash on hand, low debt and low-cost business model makes them better prepared to weather the economic storm.
 Until airlines can fly at a break-even load factor, they will continue to fly into severe turbulence.
 Looking at past recessions, recoveries have taken years and not months.